 An introduction to Africana studies as an area of critical inquiry, including a study of the theories and methods used in the field and readings of significant works that have shaped it.
 Required for the minor in Africana studies.
 Same as HIST 3350.

-This class serves as a survey of major foundational philosophies and pedagogical practices in the field of Rhetoric and Composition.
-The course works to connect such theories to meaningful practice in the instruction of writing.
-Built in components include research, both reflective and theoretical writing, and field experiences in both college classrooms and the University Writing Center.
+This class introduces students to representative philosophies and pedagogical approaches to meaningful practice in the instruction of writing.
+Built-in components include research, both reflective and theoretical writing, and ten hours of field experience in college classrooms and/or the University Writing Center.

 Intensive practice in composing powerful audience-driven documents in a variety of real-world business, professional and technical contexts.
 Students will also learn how to make effective business-related presentations supported with appropriate documentary and visual aids.

 This course is designed to help students become proficient in the technologies useful in classrooms and in the work world that editors and writers will encounter.
 As such, its content will change as new technologies develop and are adopted in these arenas.
 Students in the course will demonstrate familiarity with the kind of technologies useful to editors and writers in the classroom and work world; apply these technologies to common tasks, such as creating a document, editing a file, developing a slide show, building a simple website, populating a spreadsheet, developing a web page, sending an email, or flowing a manuscript into a proof; and choose the correct technology for the task assigned.

 An intensive examination of the formal, social, cultural and historical contexts of a single literary genre as well as the theoretical concerns that underlie its analysis.
 May be repeated for credit as genre or topic varies.
 Students may enroll up to three semesters.

 This course will emphasize the development of the British novel from the seventeenth century through the present or the American novel from the late eighteenth century through the present in relation to literary, cultural, intellectual, technological, and aesthetic changes in Britain or America.